Math and the Movies!

 strip Alice in Wonderland (1999 – Lions Gate Studio – made for TV)

-Actors star in a combined version of Lewis Carroll's "Alice in Wonderland" and "Through the Looking Glass" in a three-hour made for TV special that contains many of the mathematical antics of its author.
+STORY: This is a three-hour made for TV special about Lewis Carroll's "Alice in Wonderland" and contains many of the mathematical antics of its author.
 A discussion at the Mad Hatter's tea party focuses on statements and converses.

 Contact